The Supports-Overview section includes:

 2.1.4 What are the overall principles for supports?

 There are some common themes you will see whenever we talk about supports for WorkFirst parents.

 Support is available to help parents become and stay employed, for example health care coverage and child care that parents can access and afford.
 These supports can help lift low-income working families out of poverty and reduce their chance of going back on welfare.

 Parents have the primary responsibility for supporting their children.
 Parents and the state share responsibility for helping families leave welfare.
 Parents are responsible for moving quickly into jobs.
 The state is responsible for helping parents find and keep a job, and for collecting child support.

 WorkFirst gets involved with people's lives in ways that the old welfare system never could.
 Whether it is getting quality child care, child support, stable housing, reliable transportation, new clothes, a new hairdo or glasses.
 All these things are offered to help people become more employable, but they also improve people's lives in general.
 Increased self-esteem.
 Better role models.
 Healthier kids.

 The types of support needed change as a person gets a job, then transitions off assistance.
-Continued supports during the first year off WorkFirst cash assistance, like medical, food assistance or wage progression services, can make all the difference in a family staying independent.
+Continued supports once off WorkFirst cash assistance, like health care coverage, food assistance or wage progression services, can make all the difference in a family staying independent.